 Posted by Sansone / Lauber Trial Lawyers on March 14, 2014SHARE IT

-As a Missouri injury lawyer.
+As a car accident lawyer in Missouri.
 I see many clients that have shoulder injuries after falls, bike accidents, or car accidents that require surgery ranging from shoulder cuff surgery to repair the tendons and cartilage to full shoulder replacement surgery.
 Any good personal injury lawyer knows that not only must your client be paid for the medical bills incurred, but more importantly must be paid for the pain and suffering related to the injury, the surgery, recovery, and permanent disability or limitation to the shoulder for the future.

 How do you prove past, present and ongoing limitation?

 Typically, through the injured victims testimony about their injuries and the effect it has on their lives, as well as, testimony from co-workers, friends, and family.

 More importantly, the testimony of a doctor, preferably the doctor that did the surgery, help tremendously to convey to a jury the harms and losses (money) that goes along with the injury, surgery and recovery.
 When asking a doctor about the future effects on the patient of the surgery, they typically like to paint it in the best light possible, after all, they did the surgery and hope a full recovery occurs.
 The best car accident lawyers know that they need to bring credible studies and reports about the short and long term effects of injuries so that the doctor can agree that long term problems do occur in patient populations.
 This adds money to the value of the case.